Khan/wonder-blocks/packages/wonder-blocks-timing/docs.md

         resolveOnClear?: boolean,
     ): IAnimationFrame;
 ```

+The `animationFrame` function replaces the `requestAnimationFrame` and `cancelAnimationFrame` functions
+in the standard timer API.

 | | Flow&nbsp;Type | Default | Description |
 | --- | --- | --- | --- |